mjspriggs/overview/bcdr-orchestrator.md

 ### Disaster recovery test
 {: #dr-test-2}

 {{site.data.keyword.IBM_notm}} CRO fully automates the DR test process including provisioning the server, attaching the volumes, bringing up the servers, configuring the network, starting the databases and applications, performing configuration changes, and more across the full stack of the application.
 It understands the dependencies between the various applications and the tiers of the application and orchestrates the complete process of bringing up the servers, databases, and applications based on the recovery order specified.
 This greatly simplifies the entire DR test process reducing the time that is taken to perform a test.
 This automation of the test process is built using the Recover Automation Library (RAL) and hence eliminates the development and maintenance of the scripts, which is the traditional way of achieving automation.

 ### Failover
 {: #failover-2}

 The same orchestration capabilities and RALs are used to automate the complete failover process to recover the applications on the DR site.
-Similar to the DR test scenario, {{site.data.keyword.IBM_notm}} CRO recovers the complete application stack bringing up the servers, databases, and applications in the right order based on the dependencies and recovery order of that application.
+Similar to the DR test scenario, {{site.data.keyword.IBM_notm}} CRO recovers the complete application stack bringing up the servers, databases, and applications in the correct order based on the dependencies and recovery order of that application.
 Since the entire operation is automated, the recovery process is quick, reliable, and reduces the dependencies on humans.

 ![Failover architecture diagram](images/BCDR-Architecture-Diagram-Failover.svg "Failover"){: caption="Figure 2.
 An architecture diagram for failover" caption-side="bottom"}